Liouville first passage percolation: geodesic length exponent is strictly larger than 1 at high temperatures: Multi-scale analysis on the hierarchical structure of the path

 In this section, we will prove Theorem~\ref{mainthm}.
-To this end, we say a path $P$ in $\SL_j$ is {\em open} if $\eta_j (z) \ge \e k$ for some $z \in P \cap \Z^2$, where $\e > 0$ is to be chosen and $\eta_j$ is defined before \eqref{Eq.defetaj}.
-We say a node $u$ is open if $P^u$ is.
+To this end, we say that a path $P$ in $\SL_j$ is {\em open} if $\eta_j (z) \ge \e k$ for some $z \in P \cap \Z^2$, where $\e > 0$ is to be selected and $\eta_j$ is defined in \eqref{Eq.defetaj} above.
+We say that a node $u$ is open if so is $P^u$.
 We will show that with high probability, each tame node has a small fraction of open children, which is Proposition~\ref{Prop.Lemma1}.
-Combing this with Proposition~\ref{Lem.Lemma2}, we will then show in Proposition~\ref{Lem.Lemma3} that open nodes in the tree are rare.
-In subsection~\ref{Sect.Pfmain}, we will show that many leaves have a small number of open ancestors.
+Combing this with Proposition~\ref{Lem.Lemma2}, we will show in Proposition~\ref{Lem.Lemma3} that open nodes in the tree are rare.
+In Section~\ref{Sect.Pfmain}, we will show that many leaves have a small number of open ancestors.
 For such a leaf $z$, $\eta_j (z) \le \e k$ for most $j$.
-Then, we will show $\eta^{V_{5N}} (z) \le 15 \sqrt \d \log N$, by choosing $\e$ according to $\d$.
-Consequently, Theorem~\ref{mainthm} will follow by symmetry.
+Then, we will show that $\eta^{V_{3N}} (z) \le 15 \sqrt \d \log N$, by setting $\e = \frac 1 2 \sqrt{\d}$.
+As a result, Theorem~\ref{mainthm} will follow by symmetry.